seldonian-toolkit/Engine/docs/source/overview.rst

 There are currently two supported optimization techniques for candidate selection:

 1. Black box optimization with a barrier function.
-The barrier, which is shaped like the upper bound functions, is implemented when any of the constraints are violated.
-This forces the solutions toward the feasible set.
+The barrier, which is shaped like the upper bound functions, is added to the cost function when any of the constraints are violated.
+This forces solutions toward the feasible set.

 2. Gradient descent on a `Lagrangian <https://en.wikipedia.org/wiki/Lagrange_multiplier#:~:text=In%20mathematical%20optimization%2C%20the%20method,chosen%20values%20of%20the%20variables).>`_: